 Protect Your LED Grow Lights

 Buying a LED grow light is a capital investment for your indoor growing hobby or business.
 The investment offsets other capital expenditures by eliminating the need for ballasts, reflectors, heat venting systems and air conditioning in addition to lowering operational costs by dramatically decreasing the electricity consumption of your grow room.
-To protect your investment you should connect your LED grow light to a power stabilizer.
-The power stabilizer will regulate the voltage coming from your power box and eliminate various power fluctuations which can damage devices.
-If too many high wattage devices are connected to the same circuit there can be voltage fluctuations which damage power drivers inside the LED lights which power the diodes.
+Keep your lights clean and free of smoke, dust or bugs by cleaning with compressed air.
+Smoke, dust and bug accumulation inside the light acts as insulation on the heat sinks and diode boards.
+This layer of unwanted insulation will cause the light to heat up more than the normal amount and can lead to diode failure.
+To provide further protection, you can connect your LED grow light to a surge protected power strip or a power stabilizer.
+Doing so will regulate the voltage coming from your power outlet and eliminate any potential power fluctuations.
+If too many high wattage devices are connected to the same circuit there can be voltage fluctuations which damage power drivers inside the LED lights.
 This is especially true for growers who use solar energy to power their grow rooms since these systems tend to have power spikes and surges.
-Power stabilizers are inexpensive and are a great investment to protect your lights and plants, to ensure there is no downtime during critical stages of growth.
-Upgrade your grow room and Grow Green with G8LED technology!
+Grow Green with G8LED technology!